-A Legal Heir Certificate (LHC) also called as a Survivor Member Certificate is a vital document issued by the government authorities which establishes a relationship between the deceased and his legal heirs.
-It is essentially required for transferring the assets of the deceased to the surviving legal heirs post his demise.
-Generally, a LHC is required where a person has died intestate i.e without leaving a WILL.
-However, under certain circumstances a Legal Heir Certificate can be required by banks etc. even after the deceased has left a WILL, just to be double sure of the identity of the person claiming the movable assets etc.
+A Legal Heir Certificate (LHC), also called a Survivor Member Certificate, is a vital document issued by the government authorities which establishes a relationship between the deceased and his legal heirs.
+It is essentially required for transferring the assets of the deceased to the surviving legal heirs post demise.
+Generally, a LHC is required where a person has died intestate i.e without leaving a Will .
+However, under certain circumstances, a Legal Heir Certificate can be required by banks etc. even after the deceased has left a will , just to be certain of the identity of the person claiming the movable assets etc.

 The Class-1 legal heirs of a Hindu male are as below-

 A Legal Heir Certificate is generally required in situations like transferring the assets of a deceased, claiming insurance policies of the deceased, claiming movable assets like bank accounts, lockers, Demat accounts etc, claiming pending salary, gratuity and provident fund of the deceased, claim benefits from any other government schemes etc.

 A legal heir certificate is, hence, an essential document in order to ascertain/identify the relationship between the deceased and his legal heirs.
 Any of the legal heirs of the deceased can apply for the LHC but one must include the names of all legal heirs in the form while submitting the application.